notcl4y14/OpenDL/README.md

 ### Buffer

-In OpenDL, a Buffer is an array with pixel values (Basically, a texture, sprite, image etc.).
-It can be modified and drawn to other Buffers.
+In OpenDL, a Buffer is an array.
+That's it, just a basic array.
+There are two types of it: Texture Buffer and Attribute Buffer.
+The Texture Buffer stores RGBA values, meanwhile Attribute Buffer stores attributes for Shaders.

+Uniform Attribute Buffer can also be created and used for Shaders/Paths.

 ### Shader

-Shader is an object that modifies pixels of the Buffer with given attributes.
+Shader is an object that modifies values of the Buffer with given attributes.
 Useful for basic Texture coloring, effects, gradients, etc.

 ### Path